thenaterhood/thenaterweb/README.md

 where it may be usable to others as well.
 Excuse the occasional pages from my site that may be included in commits throughout.

+For information about developing applications that run on Thenaterweb, see the DEVELOPING.md file and phpdoc documentation in the documentation folder.

 License
 ------------------
 Licensed under the GPLv2.
 See license.txt for full license text.